 The Company has adopted the policy to account for Employees Welfare Trust as a legal entity separate from the Company but consolidated in the Financial Statement.
 Any loan from the Company to the Trust is accounted for as a loan in accordance with its term.

-The grant date fair value of options granted (net of estimated forfeiture) to employees of the Company is recognised as an employee benefits expense and those granted to employees of subsidiaries is considered as the Company's equity contribution and is added to the carrying value of investment in the respective subsidiaries, with a corresponding increase in equity, over the period that the employees become entitled to the options.
+The grant date fair value of options granted (net of estimated forfeiture) to employees of the Company is recognized as an employee benefits expense and those granted to employees of subsidiaries is considered as the Company's equity contribution and is added to the carrying value of investment in the respective subsidiaries, with a corresponding increase in equity, over the period that the employees become entitled to the options.
 The expense is recorded for each separately vesting portion of the award as if the award was, in substance, multiple awards.
-The increase in equity recognised in connection with share based payment transaction is presented as a separate component in equity under "share based payment reserve".
-The amount recognised as an expense is adjusted to reflect the actual number of stock options that are vested.
+The increase in equity recognized in connection with share-based payment transaction is presented as a separate component in equity under "share based payment reserve".
+The amount recognized as an expense is adjusted to reflect the actual number of stock options that are vested.
 For the option awards, grant date fair value is determined under the option-pricing model (Black-Scholes Merton).
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures materially differ from those estimates.

 2.17.
 Borrowing Costs